uxai/non-profit-bloggers/README.md

 2. Title of the blog
 3. URL
 4. (Optional) Emoji that represents your blog, this will be displayed before the name of your blog.
+5. Let me know the Author name to feature and if you would like to link your github.

 ### Removal of websites from the list
 Every once in a while I may go through the list to see which blogs are still active.